 Having a County Court Judgment put in place against your company could lead to serious issues for your business, particularly if it later leads to a creditor seeking a winding-up petition against you.
-Even if a winding-up petition is not an immediate threat a County Court Judgment can present other operational difficulties and you should seek to avoid them.
+Even if a winding-up petition is not an immediate threat, a County Court Judgment can present other operational difficulties which you should seek to avoid.

 Abbreviated to CCJ, a County Court Judgment can ultimately harm the credit rating of your company, making it difficult to seek financing in the future when needed.
 Fortunately, though, you can get a CCJ against a company removed and there is always a way forward.

 A County Court Judgment against your limited company could be used to enforce payment of debt.
 Unlike an individual judgment, a County Court Judgment can be enforced by High Court Enforcement Officers (HCEOs).
 Indeed, your credit rating as an individual can also be impacted by a company CCJ, if your business has commercial loans in place which were secured by your own personal guarantees.

 If you have a CCJ against your business you should consider negotiating an affordable payment plan with the creditor.
 The court can issue interim orders that might allow you to keep trading while you pay off your debt.
 This can be done via an application to the court.

 So how can a business CCJ be removed from the register?
 The first option is quickly repaying the respective debt within one month or in instalments and advising the court that this has been done.
 The County Court Judgment will therefore be deleted from the credit file of your business.
 In fact, in certain instances if the debt is paid off quickly enough the CCJ may never even be officially added to the register in the first place.